marmello77/network-formatting/README.md

 (C) Advanced Instructions:

-Interaction lists should follow the examples ("example.txt" and "example.xlsx"), both in formatting and column names.
-The names of the columns in the interaction lists should be: PARTNER_1, PARTNER_2, and WEIGHT.
-If the lists are in the ".txt" format, be sure to save them as a "tab-separated" file.
+Interaction lists should follow the examples ("example.txt" and "example.xlsx"), both in terms of formatting and column names.
+Column names in the interaction lists should be: PARTNER_1, PARTNER_2, and WEIGHT.
+If the lists are in TXT format, be sure to save them as a "tab-delimited" file.

-This script will run for all spreadsheets - in excel (.xlsx) or txt (.txt) format depending on what has been defined in "files_type" - inside the folder indicated in "dir".
-So be sure to (i) put in this folder only files you want to use, and (ii) all of them are structured as in the examples.
+This script will run for all spreadsheets, in XLSX or TXT format, depending on what is defined in "files_type" inside the folder indicated in "dir".
+So be sure to (i) put in this folder only the files you want to use, and (ii) structure all files as in the examples.
-Only files saved in newer versions of excel (.xlsx format) will be read.
+Only files saved in recent versions of Excel will be read.

-The "xlsx" package needs newer versions of Java to run, and any Java-related error when running this script is probably related to this.
-If you can not rotate in this format, choose to save the lists of interactions in tab separated format .txt and use files_type = ".
-Txt".
+The "xlsx" package needs newer versions of Java to run, and any Java-related error when running this script is probably caused by Java version.
+If you can not rotate in this format, choose to save the lists of interactions in tab-delimited format (TXT) and use files_type = ".txt".